mrVanDalo/diagrams/README.md

 # How to use ?

-You just put a file ending .msc or .dot in this folder and there will be rake job generated to render png and svg files.
+You just put a file ending .msc or .dot in this folder or subfolders and there will be rake job generated to render png and svg files.

 # How to build ?